GeneralJerel/vibecore/docs/overview.md

 - `sveltekit-edge-drizzle` - Edge-optimized

 ### 2. Tiers
-Three levels of strictness based on your needs:
+Two distinct approaches based on your needs:
-- **Prototype** - Fast iteration, minimal guardrails
-- **Productizing** - Team-ready with testing and conventions
+- **Prototyping** - Frontend-only with mock data for rapid UI/UX iteration
-- **Production** - Enterprise-grade with full observability
+- **Production** - Full-stack with real backend for deployable applications

 ### 3. Cartridges
 Specific features or scaffolds that follow a stack: